 - Global cooperation: establishing a worldwide cooperative framework to carry out several specific space exploration projects, involving in each case interested partners;

 - An inspirational dimension: attracting society and in particular young generations to expand the limits of our knowledge, to study natural sciences and engineering, to share the values of global cooperation in space, and to prepare a sustainable human presence in the Solar System beyond Earth.

-Use the links on the left to navigate this section of the ESA website and learn more about our destinations, how we are going to get there and what science we will do to bring discoveries and knowledge back to Earth.
+Use the links below to learn more about our destinations, how we are going to get there and what science we will do to bring discoveries and knowledge back to Earth.